pantos-io/research-ethash/README.md

 instance, the contract is used by [Testimonium](https://github.com/pf92/testimonium) to verify the validity of submitted block headers.

+> _Important: Ethash is a research prototype.
+  It represents ongoing work conducted within the [TAST](https://dsg.tuwien.ac.at/projects/tast/) research project.
+Use with care._

 ## Get Started
 Ethash can be deployed through the CLI tool of [Testimonium](https://github.com/pf92/testimonium), so go check it out [here](https://github.com/pf92/go-testimonium).
 If you want to deploy the contracts manually, follow the steps below.